WebAssembly/exception-handling/proposals/Exceptions.md

 1. The `throw` instruction which creates a WebAssembly exception with the corresponding exception tag, and then throws it.

-2. The `br_on_exn` instruction queries an exception to see if the corresponding exception tag denoted by the exception index.
-If true it branches to the given label and pushes the corresponding values of the exception onto the stack.
+2. The `br_on_exn` instruction queries an exception to see if it matches the corresponding exception tag denoted by the exception index.
+If true it branches to the given label and pushes the corresponding argument values of the exception onto the stack.

 ### The exception reference data type